 When you set up a direct debit, you are allowing a service

-your bills or make your loan repayments.
+times to pay your bills or make your loan repayments.

 Direct debits or automatic payments can be a good way to manage

 your money, but they can become a problem if you don't have enough

 money in your account or you need to cancel the direct debit.

 There are two ways you can set up your direct debit: